Core Functions

 Fee Calculation Utilities

 Calculates unclaimed fees and rewards for a position.
-FunctionpoolState
+FunctionpoolState: The current state of the poolpositionState: The current state of the position

-: Array of unclaimed reward amounts for each reward token
+feeTokenA: Unclaimed fees in token AfeeTokenB: Unclaimed fees in token Brewards: Array of unclaimed reward amounts for each reward token

 getBaseFeeNumerator

-: The calculated base fee numerator for the current period
+BN: The calculated base fee numerator for the current period

 getDynamicFeeNumerator

-: The calculated dynamic fee numerator- Returns
+BN: The calculated dynamic fee numerator- Returns

-is zero (dynamic fees disabled)
+0ifvariableFeeControlis zero (dynamic fees disabled)

 bpsToFeeNumerator